B.C. Liberals lose vote share in every region of province | CBC News

 CBC used final results from 2017 and preliminary results from 2020 to calculate vote shift in each region and riding of the province.
 (This analysis excludes mail-in and absentee ballots, which may not be counted and reported until mid-November, according to Elections BC).

 Vancouver Island was where voters rejected the B.C.
 Liberals in favour of the NDP and Greens in the largest proportions.
 However, the B.C.
-Liberals were already shut out of the Island going into Saturday's vote, so this is unlikely to have made a significant difference in the seat count.
+Liberals had only one seat there going into Saturday's vote — Parksville-Qualicum, which they lost to the NDP — so the effect on the overall result wasn't significant.

-Where the shift away from the Liberals did make a difference was the Fraser Valley, where the NDP saw a 54-per-cent increase and the Liberals saw a 69-per-cent drop.
+Where the shift away from the Liberals did make a difference to the seat count was the Fraser Valley, where the NDP saw a 54-per-cent increase and the Liberals saw a 69-per-cent drop.
 The orange wave swept over both Langley and both Chilliwack ridings.
 North of the Fraser, the NDP also won both battleground Maple Ridge ridings.

 Here's a look at where each party gained and lost ground on Saturday.